How to date early editions of Sepharial’s book “The Silver Key”

 Early editions of Sepharial’s books are difficult for the non-specialist to date, owing to the frequent absence of reliable dates in print, or in some cases of any dates at all.

-Here is a guide to dating early editions of his book The Silver Key, which was published by Foulsham and ran through at least four distinct printings between 1913 and the 1930s.
+Here is a guide to dating early editions of his book The Silver Key, which was published by Foulsham and ran through at least five distinct printings between 1913 and the 1930s.

 All of these printings are bound in cloth with a silver-stamped picture of a key and silver-stamped titling on the front board, but that is where the similarities end.